safinaskar/gavin/README.markdown

 * The most simple way to run Gavin is Qemu.
 At first try to use Qemu, then -- other methods
 * To boot from Qemu type `qemu -kernel /path/to/kernel -initrd /path/to/fs.tar /dev/null`
 * You will get strange colors in Qemu
 * LILO is obsolete.
 You don't need files `lilo.conf` and `boot.b`.
 Use any modern Linux loader.
-I recommend you GRUB 2.
+I would recommend GRUB 2.
 If you have GRUB 2, press "c" while booting and type:

 	linux16 /path/to/kernel
 	initrd16 /path/to/fs.tar